michaelbeat/unit-4-game/README.md

 To win, you will need to match the random number exactly.
 Otherwise, you will lose.

-As a reminder: each crystal has a different value, to win you match the random numnber, each game the crystal values will change.
+As a reminder: each crystal has a different value, to win you match the random number, each game the crystal values will change.

 Only the strong survive.